 Timeshare as an investment

-When considering a consumer buying a timeshare many believe or are led to believe what is being sold is property that might or will go up in value.
-Sometimes its referred to an investment or a product that might be capable of delivering an investment return should the client hang onto it for some time.
+When considering a consumer buying a timeshare many believe, or are led to believe that what is being sold is property that might, or will go up in value.
+Sometimes it is referred to as an investment, or a product that might be capable of delivering an investment return should the client hang onto it for some time.

-If fact the law maker in Europe have consider this very issue and stated in the regulations 2010 section 14 (3) “A trader must not market or sell a proposed timeshare contract or long-term holiday product contract as an investment if the proposed contract would be a regulated contract”.
+If fact the law makers in Europe have considered this very issue and stated in the regulations 2010 section 14 (3) “A trader must not market or sell a proposed timeshare contract or long-term holiday product contract as an investment if the proposed contract would be a regulated contract”.

 If they do, it’s an offence.